codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-2.md

 ## Minor fixes ##

-1. Size of asposecpplib on Emscripten is reduced.
+1. The size of asposecpplib on Emscripten is reduced.
-1. One more 'String::LastIndexOf' function overoload is added.
+1. Added one more overload of the `String::LastIndexOf` function.
-1. Stub for `Metafile::PlayRecord` function is added.
+1. A stub for the `Metafile::PlayRecord` function is added.

 ## Full List of Issues Covering all Changes in this Release ##